-Recall that a platform hardware description defines a connectivity interface for the design built in the Vivado tools, consisting of AXI and AXI stream, clock, reset, and interrupt ports to which the SDSoC environment can connect hardware functions and data mover channels.
+For example, consider the steps to generate the SDSoC hardware platform description.
+Recall that a platform hardware description defines a connectivity interface for the design built in the Vivado tools, consisting of AXI4 and AXI4-Stream, clock, reset, and interrupt ports to which the SDSoC environment can connect hardware functions and data mover channels.
 You declare this connectivity interface from within the Vivado Tcl Console through a set of Tcl APIs described in SDSoC Vivado Tcl Commands according to the following steps.